 Everything In Between – Film about cyclists’ journey to the RWC 2019

-Next week in Hong Kong, the premiere of the rugby-related film “Everything In Between“, will be shown to a sold-out audience before the movie is made available for streaming later in 2020.
+The premiere of the rugby-related film “Everything In Between“, will premiere in Laos and Vietnam in January 2021, before the movie is made available for streaming later in 2021.

 Everything In Between

-Everything In Between is based on the journey of duo James Owens and Ron Rutland who took part in the epic Race to the RWC 2019 project last year.
+Everything In Between is based on the journey of duo James Owens and Ron Rutland who took part in the epic Race to the RWC 2019 project.

 In February 2019, they set out on a 20,000km cycling expedition from London to Tokyo (across 27 countries) and had to arrive within 230 days in order to deliver the official whistle for the opening match of the Rugby World Cup.

 The expedition also raised awareness and funds for the official RWC charity partner, ChildFund Pass It Back.